AvianSamurai/DesktopCMD/README.md

 - Typing "settings" will open a text file containing colour settings, do not change run-without-seperate-java-program or the "pg command will not work"
 - Typing "pg" followed by the name of the program you wish to open will attempt to open that program, If that program cannot be found, it will open the program with the closest name.
 Programs are searched for in the folder C:\Users\USERNAME\shortcuts, any shortcuts on your desktop will automaticly be moved to this folder.
 This path is not editable, to edit it you will have to recompile the java and place the new jar file in the pg folder of the DesktopCMD app.

+## Installation
+- Chuck the main files in a folder where ever you like
+- I suggest adding a shortcut to the DesktopCMD.exe to C:\ProgramData\Microsoft\Windows\Start Menu\Programs so its available in your start menu
+- Also add a shortcut to DesktopCMD.exe to C:\ProgramData\Microsoft\Windows\Start Menu\Programs\Startup if you want it to auto start with your pc